IOCCG Trevor Platt Memorial Scholarship

 1. Background and Description

 The Trevor Platt Memorial Scholarship was established by the International Ocean Colour Coordinating Group (IOCCG) to honour the memory of Professor Trevor Platt (1942-2020), who was a brilliant scientist and a leader in interdisciplinary oceanographic research, with outstanding contributions in the fields of biological oceanography, theoretical ecology and the use of satellite ocean colour data for measuring ocean processes.
-He played an especially important role in the establishment of the IOCCG, being one of the founding members of the group, and serving as the first Chairman for a period of 10 years (from 1996-2006).
+He played an especially important role in the establishment of the IOCCG, being one of the founding members of the group, and serving as the first Chair for a period of 10 years (from 1996-2006).

-The prestigious IOCCG Trevor Platt Memorial Scholarship is aimed at providing students and early career scientists from developing countries and countries with economies in transition with the opportunity for gaining valuable training experience in the field of ocean and in-land water remote sensing and applications.
-The applicant must be a citizen of one of the listed eligible countries (according to SCOR), and must be residing in that country at the time of application.
+The prestigious IOCCG Trevor Platt Memorial Scholarship is aimed at providing one student or early career scientist from a developing country / country with an economy in transition with the opportunity to gain valuable training experience in the field of ocean and in-land water remote sensing and applications.
+Applicants must be citizens of one of the listed eligible countries (according to SCOR), and must be residing in that country at the time of application.

 2. Scholarship Conditions

-- The scholarship ($5,000 USD) must be used towards the cost of a trip from the candidate’s home country to the host country, and may be used for expenses such as flights, visa, medical/travel insurance, accommodation and food.
+- The scholarship (USD $5000) must be used towards the cost of a trip from the candidate’s home country to the host country, and may be used for expenses such as flights, visa, medical/travel insurance, accommodation and food.

 - The candidate is responsible for ensuring that they have sufficient funds for the entire duration of their visit.
-If the planned trip is estimated to cost more than $5,000, the candidate must identify additional sources of complementary funding, and clearly indicate how the additional expenses will be covered.
+If the planned trip is estimated to cost more than USD $5000, the candidate must identify additional sources of complementary funding, and clearly indicate how the additional expenses will be covered.
 For example, the host institute or an advisor might agree to cover the cost of the flight or insurance etc.

 - The recipient is responsible for locating and contacting a supervisor at a suitable host institute.
 The host institute must provide permission for the visit before submission of an application to the IOCCG.